FranziskaPorkert04/website/_pages/about.md

 Before coming to Bonn, I obtained a Master's degree in physics in Berlin and Uppsala, completing a Master's thesis on Einstein-Yang-Mills amplitudes.
 Earlier in my academic journey, I obtained Bachelor's degrees both in Mathematics and Physics in Regensburg.

-Outside of physiscs and maths, I enjoy bouldering, hiking, birdwatching and boardgames.
+Outside of physiscs and maths, I enjoy bouldering, kayaking, hiking, birdwatching and boardgames.